 Questions about Moodle's language capabilities are ones that we get often here at Lambda.
 The multi-language capabilities in Moodle can be used to teach new languages, or support students with different language backgrounds.
 We know there are resources out there, but we thought we would put together a quick list of the top 6 things we think you should know about the out-of-the-box language capabiltiies available in Moodle!

-- If you need to install multiple language packs, navigate to Site Administration > Language > Language Packs, and simply hold down the Ctrl key (or the Apple key, if you’re on a Mac), while clicking on the language packs.
-Installing multiple language packs will not slow down your Moodle - in fact, you can install more than 20 language packs and it will have almost 0 impact on the performance of your Moodle.
-You can easily uninstall multiple language packs, by clicking the button that says “Uninstall selected language packs.”
+- If you need to install multiple language packs, navigate to Site Administration > Language > Language Packs, and simply hold down the Ctrl key (or the Apple key if you’re on a Mac) while clicking on the language packs.
+Installing multiple language packs will not slow down your Moodle - in fact, you can install more than 20 language packs and it will have almost 0 impacts on the performance of your Moodle.
+You can easily uninstall multiple language packs by clicking the button that says “Uninstall selected language packs.”

-- The easiest way to install additional language apps is straight out of Moodle, but you also have the option of installing them manually, by downloading the zip file from the language packs available for Moodle 3.0, and unzipping it to a directory called “lang” in you “moodledata” directory.
+- The easiest way to install additional language apps is straight out of Moodle, but you also have the option of installing them manually by downloading the zip file from the language packs available for Moodle 3.0, and unzipping it to a directory called “lang” in your “moodledata” directory.

-- If users want to customize their individual language preference in Moodle, they can do this through the “Preferences” in the top right user menu.
+- If users want to customize their individual language preferences in Moodle, they can do this through the “Preferences” in the top right user menu.

 Want to learn more about Moodle's features and capabilities?
 Check out The Complete Moodle User Guide, where we go through the most frequently asked Moodle questions!
 Broken into 3 chapters, we cover an introduction to Moodle, how to set up Moodle, and advanced Moodle features.